pieterjansevanrensburg/small-american-town-health-data-investigation-using-R/README.md

-# Small-American-Town-Health-Data-Investigation-R
+# Small American Town Health Data Investigation Using R
-A Statistical Investigation of Various Covariates on the death rate of small American Towns.
+A statistical investigation of various covariates on the death rate of small American towns.
 A report of the analysis has been uploaded as the file: report.pdf